sjgvalueadvisory2025-dev/AI-CFO-AcumenAdvisors/README.md

 (prefix is one of `[AI-CFO Snapshot]`, `[AI-CFO Deep Dive]`, `[AI-CFO Founder Call]`)

-**Body** includes the founder, company, website, verified email, business description, a list of attached files with sizes, and the timestamp.
+**Body** includes the founder, company, website, verified email, business description, a list of attached files with sizes, and the submission timestamp.
-Replying to the email replies to the **founder's verified email address** (set via `reply_to`).
+Hitting "Reply" replies to the **founder's verified email address** (set via `replyTo`), so you don't accidentally reply to yourself.

-**Headers** include `X-AI-CFO-Service: snapshot|deep-dive|founder-call` so you can build a Gmail filter per tier if you want.

 **Attachments:** every file the founder uploaded is attached to the email.